-The Company is party with some of its affiliate companies to a Cash Management Agreement under which NIIC manages all cash accounts for the other parties to the Agreement.
+The Company is party with some of its affiliate companies to a Cash Management Agreement under which the Company manages all cash accounts for the other parties to the Agreement.
 Expenses incurred and fees charged to the participants are allocated among the parties at cost.

-The Company has a cost sharing agreement with some of its affiliates under which costs are allocated between companies to reflect the actual costs to operate each company.
-Allocated expenses incurred in 2020 related to these agreements amounted to \$3,693,443.
+The Company has a cost sharing agreement with some of its affiliates under which costs are allocated between companies to reflect the actual costs incurred to operate each company.
+Allocated costs for 2020 were \$17,361,230.

-The company has an agreement with American Money Management Corporation (AMMC), a wholly owned subsidiary of AFG whereby AMMC manages the Company's investment portfolio.
-Fees incurred for these services during 2020 were \$7,187.
+The Company has an agreement with American Money Management Corporation (AMMC), a wholly owned subsidiary of AFG, whereby AMMC manages the Company's investment portfolio.
+Fees incurred for these services during 2020 were \$180,064.